Sovetnikov/django-prometheus/README.md

 # django-prometheus

-Version with support of metrics storage in dajngo cache realized in [this version of python_client](https://github.com/Sovetnikov/django-prometheus)
+Version with support of metrics storage in django cache realized in [this version of python_client](https://github.com/Sovetnikov/django-prometheus)

 ### Quickstart